gssariev/overr-syncerr/README.md

 3. Mention the langauge of the subtitles (using the specific pre-mapped keywords), if the media is 4K and if the subtitles are HI or not.
 4. Wait for the subtitles to be synced

+As long as the issue message contains keywords that have been mapped to match the desired language, the contents of the message can be anything (see preview examples).

 **ALWAYS SPECIFY THE SEASON AND EPISODE FOR SERIES**

 The time varies based on your system, but in my tests - 1080p media takes less than 5 min while 4K could take less than 10 min.